Do I Need a Shaykh? And How Can Tell if He is a Reliable Source of Knowledge?

 - UNDERSTAND REALITY

 To apply sacred knowledge correctly, a shaykh must understand the reality of his audience – their circumstances and challenges, their psychology and the choices they have to make.
 Not just live in books and articles and a Utopian reality that they are imagining from their teachings.
 Theory cannot be applied to life practically when a shaykh is living with a 500 year old mentality that he read in his books.
 It does not fit the audience.
 Children are playing Fortnite.
 So he should know what Fortnite is.
-If you are on a different planet, you irrelevant and cannot benefit your audience and they will not trust you.
+If you are on a different planet, you are irrelevant and cannot benefit your audience and they will not trust you.
 When people hear common sense, it resonates with them.
 When people hear nonsense, they shun away from it.

 Without appreciating the reality of living in this century, scholars can give fatwahs which cause hardship and damage to people’s lives and relationships.
 For example, one scholar with limited understanding issued a fatwa against having a mortgage to a lady who sold her home, moved into rented accommodation and then struggled to pay rent and ended up on benefits.
 He misguided her.
 Similarly scholars who have no wife or children should not give advice on marriage and raising children.